 Award for Artistic Excellence)

-★★★★ "Lucy Roslyn’s performance as eponymous chimp [Goody] is among the most astute and well-observed performances I have seen in recent years, seamlessly embodying every aspect of the physicality of a chimpanzee.... once you’re caught up in the story, it becomes easy to forget that Goody is being played by a human at all"
+★★★★ "Lucy Roslyn’s performance as eponymous chimp [Goody] is among the most astute and well-observed performances I have seen in recent years,.... once you’re caught up in the story, it becomes easy to forget that Goody is being played by a human at all"

 ★★★★ "Roslyn is, quite simply, breathtaking.
 Goody is soulful, funny, ferocious, needy – I have never seen someone be able to communicate so much with so little"